 The lessons you walk away with will flow into every aspect of your life, in the way you show up for yourself and others in your personal relationships, your career, and passion projects.

 So where to from here?
 Can you be more relaxed with your training regime?
-Do you continue with the same Meal Guide?

 Whether you're planning to complete another Program with us or are looking to try something different, there are a few key things to consider.